tjmora/g-font/README.md

 > **_TIP:_** The `font_` method (with trailing underscore) is the non-typed version of the
 > `font` method.
 If you're sure you're using valid values but the `font` method keeps on
-> putting red squiggly lines under those values or if Typescript fails to compile your values,
+> putting red squiggly lines under those values (and fails to compile because of that),
 > try adding un underscore to the method you're using.
+The problem may be due to the
+> imperfections of the custom types.

 ## Development vs Production

-The `font` method is supposed to behave differently between the developmental and production environments.
+The `font` method is supposed to behave differently between the development and production environments.

-In development, **true** is passed to `new GFont(...)`.
-The `font` method automatically collects all the fonts and their weights, styles and variation settings, and automatically inserts a stylesheet `<link>` tag with an automatically-generated href to the DOM.
+In development, thehe `font` method automatically collects all the fonts and their weights, styles and variation settings, and automatically inserts a stylesheet `<link>` tag with an automatically-generated href to the DOM.
 This will allow you to quickly see how the different fonts you try get rendered by the browser.
-The fonts load a bit slow, and they may flicker, at page load and at hydration.
+The fonts load a bit slow and they may flicker at page load and at hydration.
 This slow font-rendering behavior is really only tolerable in a developmental environment.

-In production, **false** is passed to `new GFont(...)`.
-The `font` method still returns the `.css` string of valid css syntax, and the `.obj` object of valid inline style prop values.
-So you don't need to refactor those `font` method calls into native css or inline style props.
+In production, the `font` method still returns the `.obj` object of valid inline style prop values, and the `.css` string of valid css syntax.
+So you don't need to refactor those `font` method calls into inline style props or native css strings.
 However, there will be no attempt in collecting the fonts and their weights, styles and variation settings, and no attempt as well in dynamically inserting any stylesheet `<link>` tag to the DOM.
-You are supposed to collect your final selection of fonts on your own and then add all the necessary stylesheet `<link>` tags to your App or Document file/component.
+You are supposed to collect your final selection of fonts on your own and then add all the necessary stylesheet `<link>` tags to your app, document or layout file/component.
 This is the only pragmatic way of speeding up the load up times of your chosen fonts in production.

 To generate the Google Fonts stylesheet URL that you need in production, you don't need to generate it using Google Fonts' website.
 You can instead do the following:

-1. Place the following `link` tags somewhere in your app, document or layout file/component (within  `<head>` or `<Head>` tags):
+1. Copy and paste the following `link` tags somewhere in your app, document or layout file/component (within  `<head>` or `<Head>` tags):

 ```
 <link rel="preconnect" href="https://fonts.googleapis.com" />